Have you ever wondered who specializes in treating physical disorders of the nervous system?

 Here’s a general overview of the steps required to become a neurologist:

 - Complete a Bachelor’s Degree: The first step in becoming a neurologist is to earn a Bachelor’s degree in a relevant field such as biology, neuroscience, or pre-medicine.
-Maintaining a high GPA and getting involved in extracurricular activities related to the medical field is important.
+Maintaining a high GPA and getting involved in extracurricular activities related to the medical field is essential.

 - Take the MCAT: After earning a Bachelor’s degree, aspiring neurologists need to take the Medical College Admission Test (MCAT) to gain admission to medical school.